 The original French terrines came to the Cape with the French Huguenots and became part of the Cape’s history of Charcuterie.
 Unfortunately most of the knowledge and recipes have gone lost, but we can still refer to the French origin of the Cape version of terrine – especially during the season of French celebration in the Franschhoek Valley!

-It is also for the annual Franschhoek Bastille Festival, that the La Motte Farm Shop now stocks a piece of French culinary heritage in the form of beautiful terrines – the earthenware moulds or pots in which terrines are traditionally made.
+It is also for the annual Franschhoek Bastille Festival, that the La Motte Farm Shop (re-opening on 13 July) stocks French culinary heritage in the form of beautiful terrines – the earthenware moulds or pots in which terrines are traditionally made.
 In the colours of the French flag, the red and blue Chasseur cast iron terrines (R485 each) have been produced in France’s Ardennes region, since 1924.
 Sought-after for its heat retention properties, each piece of Chasseur has been individually sand cast, then enamelled twice to ensure edges are sealed and the product protected against corrosion.
 A final layer adds unmatched curability and the distinct vibrant colour.

 Terrine moulds have tight-fitting lids that are usually sealed with a paste of flour and water during cooking.
 To keep the mixture moist, the mould is always lined with fat.
 Terrines are usually cooked in a bain-marie for even heat diffusion and after baking, the terrine is cooled and pressed to ensure a tight texture that will be easy to slice.